 You should check your insurance policy thoroughly and speak to the insurer if you need to.
 Informing your insurance broker may increase your insurance premiums, but will also ensure your policy is valid and will pay out for any claims you make

-If you have a separate contents insurance, you must inform the insurer of your intention to let your property, as your insurance policy will probably need to be amended.
+If you have separate contents insurance, you must inform the insurer of your intention to let your property, as your insurance policy will probably need to be amended.

 Consider covering any financial losses connected with your rental property like rental loss, eviction costs etc.